 The biggest problem with most small businesses’ websites is they lack a keyword strategy.
-Unless you’ve read up on search engine optimisation (SEO), you might not have a clue what is a keyword and what it’s not.
+Unless you’ve read up on search engine optimization (SEO), you might not have a clue what is a keyword and what it’s not.

 Without understanding how keywords work, you’ll fail to get meaningful organic search traffic.
 If the search engines don’t send you any traffic, you’ll either have to pay them (i.e. buying adverts) or pray people find your website (e.g. handing out business cards).